OfficeDev/microsoft-teams-apps-bookaroom/README.md

 - csharp
 products:
 - office-teams
-description: Book-a-room bot will let you easily book a room on the go with minimum clicks as possible in a personal scope.
+description: Book-a-room bot lets you quickly find and book a meeting room on the go.
 urlFragment: microsoft-teams-apps-bookaroom
 ---
 # Book-a-room bot